-- 9.8.1.
-Inter-governmental coordination is required as event organisers often approach more than one sphere of government for support and participation in an event. - 9.8.2.
-In addition, some provincial and national departments such as the Department of Cultural Affairs and Sport, Department of the Premier, Department of Economic Development, Department of Environmental Affairs, WESGRO, Cape Town Tourism, Department of Arts and many others, may provide event organisers with grants towards hosting events in the City. - 9.8.3.
-The City of Cape Town's Events Department will be responsible for the set-up of an information sharing forum where inter-governmental co-ordination is established for discussing strategies, objectives and co-operation at events. - 9.8.4.
-This forum will meet at least once a quarter or as required.
+- 10.9.1.
+Inter-governmental coordination is required as event organisers often approach more than one sphere of government for support and participation in an event. - 10.9.2.
+In addition, some provincial and national departments such as the Department of Cultural Affairs and Sport, Department of the Premier, Department of Economic Development, Department of Environmental Affairs, WESGRO, Cape Town Tourism, Department of Arts and many others, may provide event organisers with grants towards hosting events in the City. - 10.9.3.
+The City's Events Department will be responsible for the set-up of an information sharing forum where inter-governmental co-ordination is established for discussing strategies, objectives and co-operation at events. - 10.9.4.
+This forum will meet at least once a guarter or as required.